 This is not a big deal to most people.
 The federal exemption from estate taxes is closing in on $700,000 and, according to the current plan, will reach $1 million by 2005.
 Nonetheless, if you are planning to leave a multimillion-dollar cookie jar for your heirs (hello, my long-lost uncle!), and want Uncle Sam’s hands kept out of it, you may want to sit down with an estate planning specialist.

-recommend a cash value life insurance plan as a means of bypassing the tax man -- we don't know.
+A specialist might recommend a cash value life insurance plan as a means of bypassing the tax man — we don’t know.
 In general, this is a very complicated topic and well beyond the scope of what we can easily cover here.

-By moving some savings contributions into a bill that must be paid -- your premium payment -- cash value plans do promote savings discipline.
+Forced savings By moving some savings contributions into a bill that must be paid — your premium payment — cash value plans do promote savings discipline.
 However, automatic payroll deductions into a tax-sheltered retirement account can serve the same purpose.
 Also, funds can be automatically and regularly transferred from your bank to your brokerage account or dividend reinvestment plan (Drip).
 Compared to these options, a cash value policy can be a relatively expensive way to feed your piggy bank.

 If you have any questions about what type of life insurance policy us best for you and your family, call us today at 281-998-2500 or send us an email at email@example.com – we’d love to help you in any way we can!